TonucciGiovanni/TonucciGiovanni/README.md

 # About me

-👋 Hi there!
-I'm a passionate software developer with a deep interest in Blockchain technology, NFTs, and the cutting-edge fields of Machine Learning and Artificial Intelligence.
-Always curious, I thrive on exploring new innovations and pushing the boundaries of what's possible in the tech world.
-When I'm not coding or diving into new frameworks, you'll probably find me reading comic books, kicking around a football, or heading out on my next big adventure—I love discovering new places! 🌍 Fun fact: I still hold onto the imagination of a kid, which keeps my creativity limitless and fuels my passion for building solutions that inspire.
-Let's create the future together! 🚀
+Hello!
+I am a software developer who loves learning and building new things.
+My main interests are Blockchain, NFTs, Machine Learning, and Artificial Intelligence.
+I enjoy exploring how these technologies can change the world and create new opportunities.

+When I am not coding, I like reading comic books, playing football, and traveling to discover new places.
+I still keep the imagination of a kid, and that helps me stay creative and think of different solutions.

+I am always curious, always learning, and excited to contribute to projects that shape the future.